CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 By,
 Agent R
 ```
-This looks like a base64 ciphertext
+This looks like a base64 ciphertext, we can decode this using base64 -d
 ```
 └─$ echo "QXJlYTUx" | base64 -d
 Area51
 ```
 Area51 is our password.
-We can now look into the alien picture.
+We can now look into the alien picture using steghide.
 ```
 └─$ steghide extract -sf cute-alien.jpg
 Enter passphrase:
 wrote extracted data to "message.txt".
 ```
-Viewing message.txt:
+Viewing the message.txt file:
 ```
 └─$ cat message.txt
 Hi james,